KamiSRB/News-App/README.md

 ## Used technologies

 - Packages are managed using the [Yarn](https://yarnpkg.com/) package manager
-- React application created using the [Create React App](https://create-react-app.dev/) tool and costomized manually
+- React application created using the [Create React App](https://create-react-app.dev/) tool and customized manually
 - Webpack customization is done by using the [react-app-rewired](https://github.com/timarney/react-app-rewired) package.
 The customized config can be found at [./config-overrides.js](./config-overrides.js)
-- For types checking we use [TypeScript](https://www.typescriptlang.org/)
+- For types checking, we use [TypeScript](https://www.typescriptlang.org/)
 - Code linting and formatting is done by [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)
+- Tests are written using the [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+E2E tests should also be implemented at some point (recommendation for a testing framework is the [Cypress](https://www.cypress.io/))

 ## Available Scripts